learn-co-curriculum/nested-arrays-ruby/README.md

 ## Why Use a Nested Array?

 Nested arrays are useufl for storing groups of similar data.
-One example of nested array usages comes to use from the Google Maps API.
+One example of nested array usages comes to us from the Google Maps API.
 Google Maps provides a Javascript function that you, the developer, can use to add Google Maps to your own website.
 Don't worry about Javascript right now, just understand that a Javascript function is like a Ruby method.

 The map-making function (or method, as we're going to think of it) was designed to take in an argument of a nested array––an array in which each index element is an array that contains a place name, latitude and longitude.
 In other words, something that looks like this: